We're starting to, I don't want to hear no complaints.

 We can go ahead and show them.

-You just stand here.
+Yeah, you just stand here.

-That is so crazy.
+That's so crazy.

 Yeah, yeah.

-Um, right, and then some pictures here.
+Right, and that's some pictures here.

-There's a little like mean streets fostered criminal underworld.
+There's a little like Mean Streets fostered criminal underworld.

-And then as it goes here, despite the the hardships they faced, most immigrants did not return to their homelands.
+And then as it goes here, despite the hardships they faced, most immigrants did not return to their homelands.

 They worked hard and eventually improved their lot.

-You hear that FBAs?
+You hear that, FBAs?

-You cry babies?
+You cry, babies?

-Teenagers formed gangs to commit petty crimes that protect themselves from having small time hoods, graduated to working for the mob.
+But beneath the surface of ethnic communities, the criminal underworld to thrive, teenagers form gangs to commit petty crimes that protect themselves from our small timehoods, graduate into working for the mob.

-And this is kind of how they got around this guys.
+And this is kind of how they got around this, guys.

 When you came in as immigrants, they stuck together.